1963: The Beach Boys released their second album, Surfin’ U.S.A.. It peaked at #2 in the US and brought the group newfound national success.

 1965: Bob Dylan entered the UK pop chart for the first time with “The Times They Are a-Changin’,” which peaked at #9 three weeks later.

-1967: The Who and Cream made their US concert debut at the RKO Keith Theater in New York as part of a Murray the K’s Rock and Roll Festival, produced by New York disc jockey Murray Kaufman.
+1967: The Who and Cream made their US concert debut at the RKO 58th Street Theatre in New York as part of disc jockey Murray “the K” Kaufman’s “Music in the Fifth Dimension” package show.
 Additional acts on the bill included Mitch Ryder, Smokey Robinson and the Miracles, The Blues Project, Phil Ochs, Simon & Garfunkel, the Blues Magoos, and the Young Rascals.

 1967: “Happy Together” became the Turtle’s only chart-topping single in the US, starting a three-week run at #1 on the Billboard Hot 100.
 Written by former members of New York band the Magicians Garry Bonner and Alan Gordon, the song had been rejected at least a dozen times before it was offered to the Turtles.

-1967: “I Never Loved a Man (The Way I Love You),” the title track and lead single from Aretha Franklin’s first album with Atlantic Records, was released.
+1967: “I Never Loved a Man (The Way I Love You)” by Aretha Franklin was released as the title track and lead single from Franklin’s first album with Atlantic Records.
 Recorded at FAME Studios in Muscle Shoals, Alabama, the record became Franklin’s first major hit, becoming her first #1 on Billboard’s R&B chart and first single to reach the top 30 on the Hot 100, where it peaked at #9.

 1968: The 58th and final episode of The Monkees television show was broadcast in the US.